MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/dynamic-to-json-function.md

-1. If the input is a property bag, the output is composed of the characters `{`, `,`, and `}` interspersed with the colon (`:`)-delimited name/value pairs of the properties, where the pairs are sorted by the names, and the values are in the canonical representation described here of each array element.
+1. If the input is a property bag, the output is composed of the characters `{`, `,`, and `}` interspersed with the colon (`:`)-delimited name/value pairs of the properties.
+The pairs are sorted by the names, and the values are in the canonical representation described here of each array element.

 ## Examples